Your Quick Guide to Chemical Resistant Gloves

 Depending on the severity of the chemical hazard and the industry you’re working in, certain chemical-resistant gloves are more suitable than others.

 That’s why it’s important to learn about the pros and cons of each of the different materials.
 Let’s take a look at the crucial distinctions between them.

-Often, latex gets a bad rap.
-However, in reality, latex is beneficial for a variety of different applications, including laboratory use, food handling, chemical plants, janitorial work, agriculture, pharmaceutical and other industries.
-Some styles are even available in short or longer lengths — including our Latex Chemstop™ embossed palm glove with flocked lining, pictured above.
+But, latex is beneficial for a variety of different applications, including laboratory use, food handling, chemical plants, janitorial work, agriculture, pharmaceutical and other industries.

 While latex is flexible, stretchy and durable, it doesn’t offer much protection against punctures or cuts.
 This is something crucial to keep in mind if you’re looking for a glove that’ll provide you with reliable protection against both cuts and chemicals.